-The financial department of life is shown over-developed by the fifth star.
+The Financial Department of Life is shown over-developed by the fifth star.
 This type of person might very reasonably have been an all-around, evenly-developed individual before the mania for money struck him.
 He has the ability to fill out the other four points of his star, but once having succumbed to the craving for wealth he rapidly becomes stunted and dwarfed in everything else.
 He goes to his grave with an insatiable desire for more and still more wealth, and fears and abhors death because it deprives him of his material gain.
 Usually he is devoid of friends, and has sacrificed his spiritual heritage in his lust for money.
-His health is rarely good because of neglect, and his mentality is limited in scope to schemes for more wealth and power.
+His wealth is rarely good because of neglect, and his mentality is limited in scope to schemes for more wealth and power.

-These five stars show the extremes in over-development of one particular department of life, but it is seldom that any one is of such an exceptionally eccentric type.
+These five stars show the extremes in over-development of one particular Department of Life, but it is seldom that any one is of such an exceptionally eccentric type.
 Usually it is a variation or combination of these types.
 Often two points are emphasized; in some three, and less often four are well-developed.
 However, there is always one point which is woefully neglected, and which retards progress in the other four.
-Destiny would dare not permit an individual to become highly developed in four departments of life without developing the fifth.
-Such a being would become a colossal menace to society, especially if the spiritual department was the dwarfed point of his star.
+Destiny dare not permit an individual to become too highly developed in four Departments of Life without developing the fifth.
+Such a being would become a colossal menace to society, especially if the Spiritual Department was the dwarfed point of his star.

-Now we come to the star which indicates an even, equal, steady development in all five departments of life.
+Now we come to the star which indicates an even, equal, steady development in all Five Departments of Life.
 This person gives little promise at first of being in any way exceptional.
 But as he fills out his star he becomes powerful and powerfilled.
 He starts accomplishing things, and his accomplishments are real and lasting, for he has built on a symmetrical foundation which is solid and strong.
-Results are noticeable to everyone when this individual has even half filled in all points; from then on he will completely fill in the entire star in a very short time and become a competent, all-around super-individual.
+Results are noticeable to everyone when this individual has even half-filled in all points; from then on he will completely fill in the entire star in a very short time and become a competent, all-around super-individual.
 He is in harmony with all that is constructive in both the visible and unseen worlds.
-Forces which would frighten the ordinary eccentrically developed person into convulsions, are his friends and allies.
+Forces which would frighten the ordinary, eccentrically-developed person into convulsions, are his friends and allies.
 They race to do his bidding.

 But this is not the end.
 There is no end.
 Once a star has been completely filled in there are still greater things to strive for.
 These star points are capable of unlimited extension and can continually be pushed out into added achievements in all Five Departments of Life.
 This process of extension is shown by the last star with the elongated points.
 There is no limit to the length of these points.
 Long points become longer ones as the individual marches onward in his conquests.
-And when one has tasted the joy and gladness of realizing he has improved in all five departments of life, there is no turning back.
-From then on its a search for "more worlds to conquer."
+And when one has experienced thrilling EXPANSION in all Five Departments of Life, there is no turning back.
+From then on it's a search for "more worlds to conquer."

-To him who by this humble dis-

-course and its still more humble illustrations manages to "catch fire" in his quest for personal development in the Five Departments of Life, there are no limits; no sorrows, no darkness.
-All is thrilling and radiant, bright and beautiful.
+To him who by this humble discourse, and its still more humble illustrations, manages to "catch fire" in his quest for EXPANSION in the Five Departments of Life, there are no limits, no sorrows, no more darkness.
+From then on all is bright, joyous, radiant and thrilling.